zoozalp/docker-lamp/README.md

 # docker-lamp
-Basic docker development environment for LAMP apps
+This docker image is created to replicate basic development environment for my own LAMP stack apps.

+Please use at your own peril.